Cheese and tomato pizza with basil

 • Italian

-Come get a slice of Italy at this bright pink pizzeria in Battery Point, also by the wizards behind Local Pizza.
-All pies are cooked in a disco-ball oven, which makes sense considering there are disco balls of all shapes and sizes dotted around the dining room.
+Come get a slice of Italy at this bright pink pizzeria, also by the team behind Local Pizza.
+All pies are cooked in a disco-ball oven, which makes sense considering that there are disco balls of all shapes and sizes dotted around the dining room.
 The pizza menu is as playful as the decor, with names like Bubby G, BBQ Bird, Wild Child and Spuf Lyf.
-However, the King Kofta V2.0 is the fan favourite, featuring a capsicum base, lamb kofta, mozzarella, roast capsicum, herb yogurt, red onion, za’atar and chopped herbs.
+However, the King Kofta is the most popular, with a capsicum base, lamb kofta, mozzarella, roast capsicum, herb yogurt, red onion, za’atar and chopped herbs.

 Melissa Woodley